vansh-seth/Web-tech-lab/Notes-CSS/Borders/Readme.md

 }
 ```

-Sure!
-Here's the content formatted for a `README.md` file:

----

 # CSS Border Color

 The `border-color` property in CSS is used to set the color of the borders.
 You can set the color using various methods: